Bias-Aware Inference in Regularized Regression Models: Finite-sample results

-While we have formulated the parameter space $\Gamma$ in terms of a seminorm, this formulation is not restrictive in the sense that essentially any convex set $\Gamma$ that is symmetric ($\gamma\in\Gamma$ implies $-\gamma\in\Gamma$) can be defined in this way \citep[see][Proposition 5, p.~26]{yosida_functional_1995}.
-While we rule out non-convex constraints on $\Gamma$, such as sparsity, our results nonetheless have implications for such settings, as we discuss in \Cref{sec:nonconvex_efficiency}.
+Formulating the parameter space $\Gamma$ in terms of a seminorm is not restrictive in the sense that essentially any convex set $\Gamma$ that is symmetric ($\gamma\in\Gamma$ implies $-\gamma\in\Gamma$) can be defined in this way \citep[see][Proposition 5, p.~26]{yosida_functional_1995}.
+Although we rule out non-convex constraints on $\Gamma$, such as sparsity, our results nonetheless have implications for such settings, as we discuss in \Cref{sec:nonconvex_efficiency}.

 Our goal is to construct estimators and \acp{CI} for $\beta$.
 To evaluate estimators $\hat{\beta}$ of $\beta$, we consider their worst-case performance over the parameter space $\mathbb{R}\times \Gamma$ under the \ac{MSE} criterion,